carrot/skrilla/readme.md

       0:
         display: 'block'
         left: '-100px'
-        background-color: 'rgb(0,0,0)'
+        'background-color': 'rgb(0,0,0)'

       33:
         top: '10px'
-        background-color: 'rgb(255,255,255)'
+        'background-color': 'rgb(255,255,255)'

       100:
         display: 'none'
         left: '-200px'

-(new ElephantMosaic).init()
+(new HeaderAnimation).init()
 skrollr.init()
 ```

-Calling `(new ElephantMosaic).init()` here will apply these keyframes onto the elements through the data attributes interface to skrollr.
+Calling `(new HeaderAnimation).init()` here will apply these keyframes onto the elements through the data attributes interface to skrollr.
 Once initialized, **it's up to you** to call `skrollr.init()`, this is for maximum flexibility.
 Later down the road, I may integrate this into Skrilla itself and add hooks for before skrollr is intiialized.

 ### Contributing